 Our six public libraries in Bethesda, College Grove, Fairview, Franklin, Leiper’s Fork, and Nolensville, are community centerpieces, especially for our children in Williamson County.
-For example, since the opening of the Franklin library in 2003, there have been nearly 400,000 visits by children – for programs, resources, activities as well as for checkouts.
+For example, since the opening of the Franklin library in 2003, there have been over 400,000 visits by children – for programs, resources, activities as well as for checkouts.
 The varied resources offered in our libraries, all free of charge, are for residents from all walks of life.

 Today’s library patrons are looking for much more than books on shelves, and the Williamson County Public Library system strives to meet these needs.
 Donations to the Williamson County Library Foundation can go above and beyond the basics to ensure that a place of learning, discovery, and success will always be available to each and every Williamson County resident, at all of our library branches.